WenKangChua/customer_notification_generator/README.md

 # Notification Generator
-To create an AI agent to push out notifications to customers and make changes to database.
+To create an automated workflow involing LLM to push out a notifcation to our customers.

-This work is still in progress.